gameraccoon/scripter/README.md

 - `--logs-path <path>` - path to the folder where logs will be stored (requires write access)
 - `--env <key> <value>` - specify an environment variable that will be set to every sctipt (can have multiple `--env` arguments)
 - `--title <title>` - specify an additional line of title that goes under the path in Execution tab
+- `--icons-path <path>` - path to the folder that contains the app icons (if not specified, icon paths will be relative to the crafter folder)

 ### Available configurations

 #### Global
 - `always_on_top` - true of false, specifies whether the window should try to be on top of other windows
+- `icon_path_relative_to_scripter`: true or false, specify whether the path for icons should be relative to scripter (true) or to working directory (false). this option is ignored when `--icons-path` argument is provided.
 - `custom_theme` - specifies custom colors that forms a visual theme

 Example of a dark theme: